GoogleCloudPlatform/community/tutorials/mongodb-atlas-visionapi-nodejs/index.md

         npm init

     Set up a new project.
-You can press enter to accept the default settings, but when you get to entry point, type in `server.js`.
+You can press enter to accept the default settings, but when you get to the entry point, type in `server.js`.

     Enter `yes` when prompted, and press Enter.